HomeDev GuideRecipesAPI Reference

 When you select Apply settings for all subitems, Abbie is added as a user with access rights to Book a demo because Abbie is part of the Alloy Track content item's access rights.
 Reid, who already had access rights to Book a demo, remains unchanged on the list of access rights.

-- Conversely, suppose Alloy Track has user Abbie with all access rights, and the subitem has user Abbie with only Read access.
-In that case, Apply Settings for all subitems gives user Abbie all access rights on the subitem.
+• If Alloy Track has user Abbie with all access rights, and the subitem has user Abbie with only Read access, then Apply settings for all subitems gives user Abbie all access rights on the subitem.

 Use an audience in an access rights list

-The Optimizely Recommendations feature uses audiences; you need administration access rights to manage audiences.
-If you want an editor to manage audiences without providing access to the entire admin view, you can make the editor a member of AudienceAdmins.
+The Optimizely Recommendations feature uses audiences, which are groups of visitors defined by shared attributes such as location or behavior.
+Administration access rights are required to manage audiences.
+To let an editor manage audiences without providing access to the entire admin view, make the editor a member of AudienceAdmins.
 This group provides access only to the Audience option in the top menu.
 AudienceAdmins comes with Optimizely, but you must add it through Settings > Access Rights > Administer Groups > Create Group > AudienceAdmins.

-You can set specific access rights for audiences, letting them view specific "hidden" content that is not publicly available.
-For example, you may want only members of the Visitors from London audience to have access to a Family day at the zoo page with a discount coupon.
+Set specific access rights for audiences to let them view hidden content that is not publicly available.
+For example, grant only members of the Visitors from London audience access to a Family day at the zoo page with a discount coupon.

-This feature is useful to create a "customer area" for registered customers on your website.
+Use this feature to create a customer area for registered customers on your website.
 Being an audience member requires registration and login to access the content.

-You can set access rights to content for a single user.
-For example, you can set the access rights so only Abbie (and system administrators) can edit the Book a Demo page.
-You can add Abbie to any number of pages and content and set Abbie's access rights to each content item the same (or differently) for each page.
+Set access rights for a single user.
+For example, set the access rights so only Abbie (and system administrators) can edit the Book a Demo page.
+Add Abbie to any number of content items and set different access rights for each one.

 If you have several users who need common access to content, managing access rights on a user-by-user basis can be complex.
-Create user groupswith similar access needs, add the users to each user group, and then use the user group to set access rights to content.
-This lets you manage access rights.
-You can add a user to one or more groups.
+Create user groups for users with similar access needs, add users to each group, and use the groups to manage access rights.
+This approach lets you update access for all group members at once.
+Add a user to one or more groups as needed.

 For example, add Abbie, Erin, and Reid to a Marketing user group and give access rights to any number of pages and content to the Marketing group instead of each individual.
-You modify the Marketing user group to add Eddie to all of the Marketing content (or remove Abbie).
-You do not have to visit each page or content item to update users' access rights.
+Modify the Marketing user group to add Eddie to all of the Marketing content (or remove Abbie).
+Updating the group removes the need to visit each page or content item to update users' access rights.

 Remove a user or group from the access rights list